 Teenagers suffering from depression may sleep excessively, change their eating habits, and may even exhibit criminal behaviour such as vandalism or shoplifting.
 Here are more signs of depression in adolescents even though they may or may not show all signs:

-- Complaints of pain, including headaches, stomach aches, lower back pain, or fatigue
+- Complaints of pain, including headaches, stomachaches, lower back pain, and of fatigue

 - Difficulty concentrating